jingwenzhang1118/jingwenzhang1118/visuals.md

 <h3 class="fighd">CSR Performance and Firm Size</h3>

 - Large firms are expected to have more resources to invest in CSR activities, which should lead to greater CSR performance (CSR ratings).
-- The left figure plots the linear relationship between CSR performance and firm size(measured by the logarithm of a firm's assets) each year.
-The scatters show part of the data used for the linear regression.
-As expected, there is a positive assocation between CSR and firm size.
-Interestingly, the association becomes greater in more recent years.
+- The left figure plots the linear relationship between CSR performance and firm size each year, in which firm size is measured by the logarithm of firms' total assets.
+For clarity, the scatter plot only shows part of the data used for each linear regression.
+- As shown in the left figure, there is a positive assocation between CSR and firm size.
+Interestingly, the slope of the line increases over years, meaning that the association between CSR performance and size becomes greater in more recent years.
 - The right bar chart displays the coefficients of firm size by year.
 Clearly, the coefficients, indicative of the association between CSR and firm size, are larger in recent years.